 Kenny Schachter: In a way, it’s my show METADADA in Berlin.
 It’s an interesting question because it encompasses the entire body of my work.
 It’s not just a specific artwork, video, or two-dimensional or sculptural piece.
 It’s this whole practice that I’ve been able to establish for myself.
 For example, in the installation in Germany, text covers the walls, the floor, and the ceiling.
 When you write a text for a magazine, it disappears within hours and is quickly forgotten.
 It has a shelf life of carbon-14.
 However, your work on the internet remains there forever.

-I also made a video in which I uncovered a story about the Prince of Saudi Arabia buying a Leonardo da Vinci.
-In the video, there’s a gigantic yacht, and a little boat is driving along in unstable waters.
+I also created a video in which I uncovered a story about the Prince of Saudi Arabia buying a Leonardo da Vinci.
+In the video, there’s a gigantic yacht, and a small boat is navigating unstable waters.
 Suddenly, one of the guys on the little boat throws the Leonardo onto the boat, and it gets splashed with water.

-I think people in the old world take themselves too seriously.
-I used to say that we’re not curing cancer in the art world, so we should relax a little.
-But now, clinical studies show that living with art has positive health effects.
+I believe that people in the old world often take themselves too seriously.
+I used to say that in the art world, we’re not curing cancer, so we should relax a little.
+However, clinical studies now demonstrate that living with art has positive health effects.

 There’s a hospital in London where I did some work, and they’re accredited as a museum.
-They’ve done studies showing that living with art reduces anxiety, depression, and even heart rate.
+They’ve conducted studies showing that living with art reduces anxiety, depression, and even heart rate.

-In that case, art helps.
-Life on this planet is short, so you need to give it meaning.
+In that sense, art can be helpful.
+Life on this planet is short, so it’s important to give it meaning.

-I suffered the loss of my mom when I was very young.
-One of my four kids died three years ago.
-My kids are the most important thing to me.
-In a cruel, complex, and tragic world, it’s about imbuing your life with meaning.
-Through art, I found the reason: I didn’t want to find myself, do the negative, have routine or repetition, or just live for the weekend or holiday.
+I suffered the loss of my mom when I was very young, and three years ago, I lost one of my four kids.
+My children are the most important thing to me.
+In a cruel, complex, and tragic world, it’s about infusing your life with meaning.
+Through art, I found my purpose: I didn’t want to get lost in negativity, fall into routines or repetitions, or just live for the weekend or holidays.

-I think that art is a means of communication.
-Art can exist.
-If you put a Van Gogh painting in the forest, it won’t have much effect.
-It’s still a painting – still art.
-But art is a pre-verbal form of communication and expression.
-It’s a way for human beings to create an identity for themselves and relate to others.
+I believe that art is a form of communication.
+Art can exist on its own.
+If you place a Van Gogh painting in the forest, it won’t have much effect; it’s still a painting, still art.
+However, art serves as a pre-verbal form of communication and expression.
+It’s a way for human beings to create an identity for themselves and connect with others.

-What I love about NFTs is that they bring together coders, mathematicians, and people from different walks of life.
-It’s a big chance for everyone interested in art because now anyone can collect art.
-It wasn’t possible before.
-If you ask for the price of an art piece in a gallery, it’s the worst thing you can do.
-Now you can collect art and be a trader.
+What I appreciate about NFTs is that they bring together coders, mathematicians, and people from various backgrounds.
+It’s a significant opportunity for anyone interested in art because now, anyone can collect art.
+This wasn’t possible before.
+If you inquire about the price of an art piece in a gallery, it’s often not well-received.
+Now, you can collect art and be a trader.
 It’s a misconception to think that art or NFTs are expensive.
-The average price of an NFT is $15 to $75.
+The average price of an NFT ranges from $15 to $75.

 What is your favorite platform for mints?

-I created my own website to release these Mutts, and I’m starting a new web 3.0 site called NFTism, a term that I have trademarked.
-NFTism is more about the discourse and community than the concept itself.
-The people involved are more interesting than the concept in and of itself.
+Kenny Schachter: I created my own website to release these Mutts, and I’m also launching a new web 3.0 site called NFTism, a term that I have trademarked.
+NFTism is more focused on the discourse and community than the concept itself.
+The individuals involved are more interesting than the concept itself.

-For sure, Opensea is the default platform for browsing and perusing.
-I’m currently in discussions to work with Knownorigin.
+Certainly, Opensea is the default platform for browsing and exploring.
+Currently, I’m in discussions to collaborate with Knownorigin.

-My first drop was with Nifty Gateway before Beeple had sold his first piece, and I’ve always had good experiences with them.
+My first drop was on Nifty Gateway before Beeple had sold his first piece, and I’ve always had positive experiences with them.
 It was my introduction to the space when I first learned about NFTs.
-I was put in touch with Tommy Kimmelman, who I believe studied business at Stanford.
-He ended up being the site’s curator because there was no one else in the office.
-It’s funny, but I had good experiences with Nifty Gateway and Superrare.
+I got in touch with Tommy Kimmelman, who, I believe, studied business at Stanford.
+He ended up becoming the site’s curator because there was no one else in the office.
+It’s amusing, but I had good experiences with Nifty Gateway and Superrare.

-Now, I’m going to try a company called Manifold, and they’re primarily smart-contract developers.
-In the past, they only worked with people like PAK and Mad Dog Jones, but now they’ve created an app called Studio Manifold.
-Instead of working with a developer like I did for my Crypto Mutts, and deploying the contract myself on Etherscan, and minting it myself, the app simplifies the entire process of minting.
-Any artist can go to the app and mint their own contract without having to write a smart contract.
+Now, I’m going to try working with a company called Manifold, primarily known for their smart-contract development.
+In the past, they only worked with artists like PAK and Mad Dog Jones, but now they’ve launched an app called Studio Manifold.
+Instead of collaborating with a developer, as I did for my Crypto Mutts, and having to deploy the contract myself on Etherscan, and mint it myself, the app simplifies the entire minting process.
+Any artist can use the app to mint their own contract without needing to write a smart contract themselves.

 I’m not committed to any specific platform.
-I’m kind of ambivalent about it.
-There isn’t one platform that’s THE great one.
+I’m somewhat indifferent about it.
+There isn’t one platform that’s THE best one.
 Coinbase could very well replace Opensea.
-We’ll see, so I’m agnostic.
+We’ll have to wait and see, so I remain platform-agnostic.

 What is currently missing not fully developed to reach full potential?

-Kenny Schachter: I would like to see Ethereum 2 come out, and I would like to see the whole environmental issue solved.
-People should open their minds and be open to new things, instead of having a self-fulfilling prophecy about how awful this whole space is.
+Kenny Schachter: I would like to see Ethereum 2 come out, and I hope the entire environmental issue can be resolved.
+People should open their minds and be receptive to new ideas instead of having a self-fulfilling prophecy about how negative this entire space is.
 For the first time in art history, the artist gets paid, and the artist pays the gallery.
-That has never happened.
-So, I would like to see people lighten up a little and show that there are NFT artists.
-One artist who I am crazy about is Sarah Friend, a young Canadian who lives in Berlin.
+That has never happened before.
+So, I would like to see people lighten up a bit and acknowledge that there are talented NFT artists out there.
+One artist I admire is Sarah Friend, a young Canadian living in Berlin.
 She is a woman who taught herself to code after studying painting.
-She has done a lot for the community, not-for-profit work regarding universal pay, wage equality, and the environment.
+She has contributed significantly to the community, engaging in non-profit work related to universal pay, wage equality, and environmental issues.

-Another talented artist is Kevin Abosch, and another girl who goes by the name 8bit_titty, an African-American girl who lives in Denver, makes extraordinary videos with phenomenal titles.
-If you take the time to look, you will find equally good art in the digital context through the NFT context as you will in a gallery.
-So why do people just wholeheartedly write something off and dismiss it without even taking the time to look?
-There is a lot of room for change and justice.
-The battle shouldn’t be about these generalizations; it’s just a waste of energy.
+Another talented artist is Kevin Abosch, and there’s also a woman who goes by the name 8bit_titty, an African-American artist residing in Denver, who creates exceptional videos with captivating titles.
+If you take the time to look, you will find equally impressive art in the digital context through the NFT space as you would in a traditional gallery.
+So why do people dismiss it outright without even taking the time to explore it?
+There is ample room for change and justice.
+The debate shouldn’t revolve around broad generalizations; it’s simply a waste of energy.

-I am learning as I go.
-I was a crypto cynic before; I thought it was just bullshit and had no interest in this fake currency or digital store value with these hucksters selling it.
-And it just didn’t interest me, but I could only tell from my own experience since I have been involved.
-I have been able to develop an audience for my final artwork.
-So, I was able to get a gallery, and at Basel art fairs, I was like a Trojan horse.
-I would never have dreamed in a million years to be not in one but two Basels.
-And I’ve made money that helped me survive and pay my bills.
-You can call it anything you want, but I’m not a criminal.
-I’m an artist, a writer, and a teacher, and my experience has been so positive.
+I’m learning as I go.
+I used to be a crypto cynic, thinking it was all nonsense with no interest in this digital currency or digital store of value peddled by speculators.
+It didn’t interest me at all, but I can only speak from my own experience since I became involved.
+I’ve been able to build an audience for my final artwork.
+I secured a gallery, and at Basel art fairs, it was like a dream come true.
+I never would have imagined being part of not one but two Basels.
+I’ve earned money that has helped me survive and pay my bills.
+Call it what you want, but I’m not a criminal.
+I’m an artist, a writer, and a teacher, and my experience has been overwhelmingly positive.

-The whole Discord experience has brought a whole new dynamic with creators and the audience.
-For the first time in these forums, the audience is in direct touch with the creator.
-There are great conversations, but there are also many negative people around.
-I get criticized for a whole other set of reasons.
-It’s a new flow of feedback that never existed before.
-I’m in my Crypto Mutts Discord every day, and I have no real community manager at all.
+The entire Discord experience has introduced a new dynamic between creators and the audience.
+For the first time in these forums, the audience can directly interact with the creator.
+There are great conversations, but there are also many negative individuals present.
+I face criticism for a different set of reasons.
+It’s a new flow of feedback that didn’t exist before.
+I’m in my Crypto Mutts Discord every day, and I don’t have a dedicated community manager at all.

 Do People ask you about your road map?

 Kenny Schachter: I’m not Stalin.
-I don’t have a five-year plan, and I don’t know when I’m leaving this lunch with you.
-I’ve been away for seven weeks due to my show in Berlin and talk at the Engadin Art Talks.
+I don’t have a five-year plan, and I don’t even know when I’ll be leaving this lunch with you.
+I’ve been away for seven weeks due to my show in Berlin and my talk at the Engadin Art Talks.
 I don’t even know what time my flight is on Monday.
-I can’t tell you what my five-year road map is for a set because I don’t know what I’ll be doing next week.
-All I know is that I’m ambitious, and I have a lot of energy, which makes up for my lack of intelligence.
-Everything I do will be applied equally to the Crypto Mutts and my gallery life.
+I can’t provide you with a five-year roadmap for my journey because I don’t know what I’ll be doing next week.
+All I know is that I’m ambitious, and I have a lot of energy, which compensates for my lack of intelligence.
+Everything I do will be equally applied to Crypto Mutts and my gallery life.
 So, if you believe in me and my work, that’s the roadmap.
 I am the roadmap.

 What do you like to do when you’re not busy with NFTs?

 Kenny Schachter: For me, heaven is sitting at a table with a computer and good Wi-Fi.
-If you were to give me a $100,000 holiday on the beach in the most excellent hotel, I would be mortified – I would be miserable.
-For me, heaven is a big cup of coffee, a computer, and good Wi-Fi, and I love to research, read, and think.
+If you were to offer me a $100,000 beach holiday in the most luxurious hotel, I would be mortified – I would be miserable.
+Heaven, for me, is a big cup of coffee, a computer, and good Wi-Fi, and I love to research, read, and think.

 The Library of Congress is probably the most substantial library in the United States, an endless archive of information that is now at our fingertips on our computer or smartphone.
-I love to get into the rabbit hole of just drifting from one article, or one song that will spur research into another song and another situation, and that’s how I get ideas for things just from reading.
+I love to dive into the rabbit hole of just moving from one article or one song, which then sparks research into another song and another situation.
+That’s how I generate ideas for things, simply by reading.